-Following Joseph Pilates’ philosophy to “Never fail to get all the sunshine and fresh air you can”, Jennifer Stacey has created the Immersion Pilates Aquatics™ School to educate teachers on teaching the Classic Pilates repertoire in the water, using a patent pending device she invented.
-It is so fun, challenging and supportive challenging!
+Following Joseph Pilates’ philosophy to “Never fail to get all the sunshine and fresh air you can”, Jennifer Stacey has created the Immersion Pilates Aquatics™ School to educate teachers on teaching the Classic Pilates repertoire in, by and on the water, using a patent pending device she invented.
+It is fun, challenging and supportive!
 Imagine carrying the entire line of Pilates’ apparatus in a duffle bag and performing the Classic Repertoire in the sunshine?
-Jennifer is thoroughly enjoying playing with this new device, working on the repertoire, getting a deep workout in her abdominals, hips and shoulders.
-It is so exhilarating being able to perform the entire advanced Classic Pilates work, and gymnastics’ skills while challenging the center and supporting the body (it is appropriate for beginners and people with injuries as well). ….
-Stay tuned!
-There will be manuals, dvds and a Teacher’s education program.
-We will be looking for Pilates teachers to teach this wonderful system.
+Get a deep workout in the abdominals, hips and shoulders.
+It is so exhilarating being able to perform the entire advanced Classic Pilates work, and gymnastics’ skills while challenging the center and supporting the body (it is appropriate for beginners and people with injuries as well).

 What people are saying about Immersion™ Pilates Aquatics™: